mmsharepoint/tab-mgt-person/README.md

 # Summary

 This sample is a Teams Tab created using the Teams Yeoman Generator.
 It uses the Microsoft Graph Toolkit (MGT) to access Microsoft Graph in the back.
-There are two versions, one uses a Login component to let the user sign in and afterwards show up to 5 recent contacts with the People compoent.
+There are two versions, one uses a Login component to let the user sign in and afterwards show up to 5 recent contacts with the People component.
 The other version uses Teams SSO with the on-behalf flow and that access token is used for the MGT custom provider and afterwards call the People component.

 |Result with Login | Result with SSO|
 :-------------------------:|:-------------------------:
 ![Result with Login](https://mmsharepoint.files.wordpress.com/2021/09/05mgt_login_result.png) | ![Result with SSO](https://mmsharepoint.files.wordpress.com/2021/09/06mgt_sso_result.png)

+For further details see the author's [blog post](https://mmsharepoint.wordpress.com/2021/09/01/microsoft-graph-toolkit-in-a-teams-application-with-yo-teams-and-sso/)

 ## Version history